Lane Change Intention Prediction of two distinct Populations using a Transformer: Problem Definition and Input Data

-As previously mentioned, a set of features will constitute the input of the transformer and it is the same set used in \cite{lc_pred}.
-In particular, the used features are the lateral and longitudinal positions of the target vehicle, the lateral and longitudinal distances of the surrounding vehicles with respect to the target vehicle and the lateral and longitudinal velocities of the vehicles surrounding the target vehicle.
+A set of features will constitute the input of the transformer.
+In particular, the used features are the lateral and longitudinal positions of the target vehicle and the lateral and longitudinal distances of the surrounding vehicles with respect to the target vehicle.

-For a trajectory point $p$, which corresponds to a single frame of an input trajectory, the longitudinal and lateral positions of the target vehicle are respectively the already calculated $s$ and $l$.
-The longitudinal and lateral velocities of the target vehicle are respectively the already calculated $\dot s$ and $\dot l$.
+For a trajectory point $p$, which corresponds to a single frame of an input trajectory, the longitudinal and lateral positions of the target vehicle are respectively the already calculated quantities $s$ and $l$.

-For the calculations of the distances and velocities of the surrounding vehicles only the calculations for the left preceding vehicle will be shown.
+For the calculations of the distances of the surrounding vehicles, the calculations for the left preceding vehicle will be shown exemplarily.
 For all the other vehicles the calculations are analogous.
 The calculations of the longitudinal and lateral distances of the left preceding vehicle at a generic trajectory point $p$ ($\Delta s_{lp}$ and $\Delta l_{lp}$ respectively) are:

 where $s_{lp}$ and $l_{lp}$ are respectively the longitudinal and lateral position of the left preceding vehicle at the frame correspondent to the trajectory point $p$.